johnsusek/praeco/README.md

 #### I am getting high CPU usage on some of my rules

-When editing a rule, click "WITH OPTIONS" and try using the "Use Count Query" or "Use Terms Query" options.
-These can dramatically speed up processing time for large amounts of data (tens of thousands of results).
+When editing a rule, click "WITH OPTIONS" and try using the "Use count query" option.
+This can dramatically speed up processing time for large amounts of data (tens of thousands of results).

 #### I'm not receiving alerts even though I expect them